catMansCodes/catMansCodes/README.md

 ---

-## 💼 Professional Experience
+## 💼 Professional Highlights

-**📫 Technosouls —Sr. Full Stack Developer**
-07/2024 - PRESENT
+- Designed and developed **scalable microservices** using Spring Boot, enabling robust and maintainable backend systems
-- Built enterprise web applications using Spring Boot & Angular
+- Built **enterprise-grade full-stack applications** using Spring Boot and Angular
-- Working on Micro-frontend Dashboard project
+- Designed and integrated **REST APIs** across multiple systems for seamless communication
+- Contributed to **system design (HLD & LLD)** for scalable and high-performance architectures
+- Improved code quality through **SonarQube, peer reviews, and best engineering practices**
+- Collaborated with **cross-functional stakeholders**, including Product Owners, PMs, and Business Teams
+- Designed **database schemas and backend architectures** for performance and scalability
+- Implemented **CI/CD pipelines** to streamline build, test, and deployment workflows
+- Integrated **payment gateway solutions** for secure and reliable transactions
+- Delivered **custom client solutions** as a full-stack developer across multiple domains
+- Experienced with the application decommission process
+- Coordination with Various bank stakeholders & clients
+- Production release support, pre/post production release coordination with multiple teams, managing documentation & business approvals for the same.

 ---

-**🏦 Bank of America — Software Engineer II B**
-*May 2021 – 07/2024*
-- Developing scalable microservices using Spring Boot
-- Designing and integrating REST APIs across systems
-- Involved in system design (HLD & LLD)
+## ⚙️ Engineering Expertise

+- Strong experience with **Spring ecosystem** (Spring Boot, Spring MVC, Spring Core)
+- Expertise in **Microservices architecture and API integrations**
+- Created API documentation using **Swagger and Redoc**
+- Developed and maintained **unit and integration tests** using JUnit and Mockito
+- Experience building web applications using **JSP, JDBC, Thymeleaf, Bootstrap, and JavaScript**
-- Driving code quality via Sonar, peer reviews, and best practices
+- Ensured code quality and maintainability using **SonarQube and code reviews**
-- Working closely with stakeholders (PO, PM, Business Teams)

----

-**💻 Techforce Global — Software Engineer**
-*Jun 2017 – May 2021*
-- Designed backend systems and database schemas
-- Implemented CI/CD pipelines and deployment workflows
+- Proficient in **SDLC and Agile methodologies**, covering design to deployment (CI/CD)
-- Payment gateway integrations

----

-**🌐 Freelancer — Software Engineer**
-*May 2016 – May 2017*
-- Delivered custom web applications for clients
+- Experience in **database design, optimization, and defect analysis**
-- Worked across frontend and backend technologies
+- Worked on **application maintenance, production releases, and vulnerability resolution**
+- Led and participated in **technical interviews and hiring processes**

 ---